vidboda/MobiDetails/README.md

 It consists in a website where users can easily create variants and retrieve many information.

-It will also include an API for programmatic access.
+It also includes an API for programmatic access.

-It is currently under intense development and I hope to release a first version in the coming weeks.
+It is currently under intense development, the beat version is accessible at:

 https://mobidetails.iurc.montp.inserm.fr/MD/